-The heart of Alabama Dance Theatre is our dancers; the soul of Alabama Dance Theatre is engaging our community through Education Outreach.
-Your philanthropy enables ADT to elevate the understanding and appreciation of the arts through our various outreach programs.
+The heart of Alabama Dance Theatre is our dancers; the soul of Alabama Dance Theatre is engaging our community.
+Your philanthropy enables ADT to elevate the understanding and appreciation of the arts through our various engagement programs.

 The passion of our staff, faculty, and dancers is not limited to just these outstanding programs.
-We are actively discussing and researching new ways to reach out to our beloved river region.
+We are actively discussing and researching new ways to engage our beloved River Region.

 MOVE WITH ME

 A collaboration between the Montgomery Museum of Fine Arts and The Alabama Dance Theatre.

 The jewels of MMFA’s collection are brought to life as selected works are enlivened in front of students using narrative dance movements and interpretive materials.
 This program targets Montgomery Public School Kindergartners and reaches approximately 3,600 students and visitors.

 "Move with Me" begins in the classroom with a visit from a Museum docent before the field trip and ends in the MMFA’s permanent galleries.
 The core of the program is movement, both implied in the artwork and performed in the dance, and Language Arts standards including critical thinking skills such as determining elements of story and completing a narrative.

 ADT and the MMFA believe the program offers students a unique experience by combining the physical movement of dance, perceived movement in art, and the language arts in a new and innovative way.